Whole-Brain Connectomic Graph Model Enables Whole-Body Locomotion Control in Fruit Fly: Method

 We represent the Drosophila connectome as a directed synapse graph $G=(V,E)$, where nodes $V$ denote neurons and edges $E$ represent synaptic connections.
 Following the linear-dynamical connectome modeling perspective in ``effectome'' \citep{Pospisil2024}, the synaptic weight matrix $W \in \mathbb{R}^{|V| \times |V|}$ acts as a fixed, recurrent state-transition operator that dictates the information flow through the network.

 To ground the model's latent dynamics in biological reality, we refine the synaptic weights by incorporating the functional polarity of presynaptic neurons.
-Based on established Drosophila cell type annotations, we categorize major neurotransmitters into two functional sets: \begin{itemize} \item \textbf{Excitatory ($\mathcal{S}_{\text{exc}}$):} Acetylcholine (ACH), Glutamate (GLU), Aspartate (ASP), and Histamine (HIS). \item \textbf{Inhibitory ($\mathcal{S}_{\text{inh}}$):} $\gamma$-aminobutyric acid (GABA) and Glycine (GLY). \end{itemize} Following this categorization, the signed strength $W_{vu}$ for a directed edge from neuron $u$ to $v$ is defined as the net polarized synaptic count:
+Based on established Drosophila cell type annotations and neurotransmitter predictions from electron microscopy~\citep{Eckstein2024a}, we categorize major neurotransmitters into two functional sets: